open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 When triaging feature requests, you want to make sure that it is a good fit for your project.
 If you are interested in adding that feature, reach out to the original poster of the issue to see if they are interested in working on it.
 If they are interested, go ahead and assign that issue to them.
 Otherwise, add a `help wanted` or `accepting PRs` label on it.

 If the feature sounds like a good fit for the project, but is complex in nature, you might consider working on it yourself or having a core team member assigned to it.
-Large features that affect many files and moving parts in your application, should be handled by someone that is very experienced with the codebase and won't create more issues in the codebase.
+Large features that affect many files and moving parts in your application, should be handled by someone that is very experienced with the codebase and won't create more issues.

 Sometimes users will ask for features that are already on the roadmap or in progress by another contributor.
 If that is the case, then politely respond back to them to let them know it is already being worked on.
 Here is a template that you can use for a response: